 Dynamic Multi-protocol – BLE beacons and Zigbee time slicing requirements

 Although it varies slightly between Google Eddystone, Radius Network’s AltBeacon, and Apple iBeacon, beacons are fairly short packets.
 The radio requires only about 1 ms to transmit the beacons, and the intervals between beacons are usually no less than 100 ms. In some environments, beacon intervals may be longer, possibly seconds.
 In this application, the key task is to manage the conversion from ZigBee to Bluetooth beacons.

 IoT cloud connection

 The Internet of Things is made up of multiple wireless technologies and standards, each of which provides a unique connected lighting solution.

-Smart street lighting using IoT uses connected light source to operate 2.4ghz radio, stack is Bluetooth Smart 4.1, application is custom.
+Smart street lighting using IoT uses a connected light source to operate a 2.4ghz radio, the stack is Bluetooth Smart 4.1, and the application is custom.